Board Of Directors

-Bill Hoppin joined the Throckmorton Theatre Board of Trustees a passion for sustaining Marin’s rich artistic and cultural heritage.
+Bill Hoppin joined the Throckmorton Theatre Board of Directors with a passion for sustaining Marin’s rich artistic and cultural heritage.
 Bill is on the board of the Mill Valley Fall Arts Festival, having served as President of the board from 2015-’16.
 Currently, Bill is Executive Vice President of Sales, Marketing, and Alliances at TalkIQ.
 He is also Vice President at Atomic, a company of engineers and entrepreneurs who build and operate the next generation of great companies.
 Bill is a true executive management professional (sales/marketing, business development, fund raising, and general management) specializing in taking pre-sales start ups to revenue, profitability, and liquidity.
 He is also interested in technology aligned with millennial habits that can help create real and meaningful communities.

 Richard S. McKinley, Treasurer

 Richard has had a career in finance and a vocation in music since graduating from Occidental College in 1975.
 As a recently retired CPA and finance executive, he has over 30 years’ experience in finance, business planning and development and financial operations in a variety of U.S. and international industries, focusing on sound financial planning as an integral part of business planning and operations.
 As a musical performer and arranger, he sang and arranged for in several Los Angeles and Bay area choirs, sang and played bass and percussion in a number of Bay Area rock and jazz bands, and is currently the Director of the Throckmorton Chorus.